Hard Waste Disposal Options for Residents

 Residents have several options for the disposal of acceptable hard waste through Council's hard waste service:

-Residents are able to book one annual at call on demand kerbside collection at no cost.
+Residents are able to book one annual at call kerbside collection per financial year at no cost (conditions apply).
 The service allows for the kerbside collection of up to two cubic metres of acceptable hard waste placed within the front property boundary.

-This service is available to residents living at the property—whether owner or tenant.
+This service is available to residents living at the property—whether owner or tenant (commercial, industrial and vacant land excluded).

-A detailed information pack explaining collection requirements will be sent by the service provider to residents after a booking is made.
+A detailed information pack explaining collection requirements will be sent by WM Waste Management Services to residents after a booking is made.

 Bookings can be made at WM Waste Management Services or by calling 1800 969 278.